-XPHO2500 Lighting Techniques
+XPHO2500 Lighting Techniques XPHO2060 Introduction to Color Photo

-XPHO2060 Introduction to Color Photography

-XPHO2004 Intermediate Photography
+XPHO2060 Introduction to Color Photography XPHO2004 Intermediate Photography

 See electives below.
 For further information about the Certificate Program, or to speak with a counselor, please call 310-665-6850.

 The estimated program costs listed below are based on students completing two courses per term (four terms) over a two-year period.